8-track cartridge: Other uses

 In 1968, Sega released an arcade electromechanical game MotoPolo, which used an 8-track player to play back the sounds of the motorbikes.

 Milton Bradley's OMNI Entertainment System was an electronic quiz machine game first released in 1980, similar to Jeopardy! or later entries in the You Don't Know Jack video game series, using 8-track tapes for questions, instructions, and answers, using audio playback as well as digital signals in magnetic-tape data storage on remaining tracks to load the right answer for counting the score.
 In 1978, the Mego Corporation launched the 2-XL toy robot, which utilized the tracks for determining right from wrong answers.
 In 1977, the Scottish company GR International released the Bandmaster Powerhouse, a drum machine that played back custom-made 8-track cartridges similar to a Mellotron or Chamberlin Music Master containing drum and percussion rhythm loops recorded with real instruments.
 These could be subjected to a degree of processing using the drum machine's controls, which included tempo and instrument balance.

 Decline

-In the United States, 1978 was the peak year for 8-track sales, with sales declining rapidly from then on.
-Eight-track players became less common in homes and vehicles in the late 1970s, dwarfed by the compact cassette (which arrived in 1963).
-By 1980, the eight-track was already being phased out in favor of cassettes, whose sales were rapidly increasing partly due to the success of the Walkman and eventually caught up and dethroned LPs by 1983.
+Sales of 8-track tapes peaked in the United States in 1978 and then began to suffer a swift decline.
+Sales of the compact cassette began to gain momentum, while 8-track players became less common in new cars and in homes.
+By 1980, the 8-track was already being phased out in favor of cassettes, largely due to the success of the Sony Walkman.
+Sales for cassette tapes eventually caught up and dethroned LPs by 1983.

-In the U.S., eight-track cartridges were phased out of retail stores in late 1982 and early 1983, but some titles were still available as eight-tracks through Columbia House and RCA (BMG) Music Service record clubs until late 1988.
-Until 1990, Radio Shack (Tandy Corporation) continued to sell blank eight-track cartridges and players for home recording use under its Realistic brand.
+In the United States, 8-track cartridges had been phased out of most retail stores by 1983; until late 1988, some titles were still available on 8-tracks through the Columbia House and RCA Music Service record clubs.
+Radio Shack (Tandy Corporation) continued to sell blank eight-track cartridges and players under its Realistic brand until 1990.

+Later years

+In 1995, 8-Track Heaven co-founder Russ Forster released the film So Wrong They're Right which was a documentary about 8-tracks.